GitPaulo/vscode-themes/README.md

 # `gitpaulo-*` themes

-These are my vscode themes that i've used and changed over the years~
+These are my vscode themes that i've used and changed over the years 🫡

 <img width="1506" height="935" alt="image" src="https://github.com/user-attachments/assets/762a5f18-ceb2-4780-960d-567759e01f20" />